fschrofner/mqtt-led-simulator/readme.md

 # LED Simluator
-This is a MQTT LED simulator written in Ruby.
+This is an MQTT LED simulator written in Ruby.
 To launch it, simply use the following call:

 ```bash